 SAB: Services Ancillary to Broadcasting (SAB) support the activities of broadcasting industry carried out in the production of their programme material.

-The definitions of SAP and SAB are not necessarily mutually exclusive.
-Therefore they are often used together as “SAP/SAB” to refer generally to the whole variety of services to transmit sound and video material over the radio links.

 ENG: Electronic News Gathering (ENG) is the collection of video and/or sound material by means of small, often hand-held wireless cameras and/or microphones with radio links to the news room and/or to the portable tape or other recorders.

+SNG: Satellite News Gathering (SNG) are applications similar to ENG using satellite radiocommunication channels.

 OB: Outside broadcasting (OB) is the temporary provision of programme making facilities at the location of on-going news, sport or other events, lasting from a few hours to several weeks.
 Mobile and/or portable radio links are required for wireless cameras or microphones at the OB location.
 Additionally, radio links may be required for temporary point to point connections between the OB vehicle, additional locations around it, and the studio.

-The definitions of ENG and OB are not mutually exclusive and certain operations could equally well reside in either or both categories.
-Therefore, it has been a long practice within the CEPT to consider all types of such operations under the combined term “ENG/OB”.
-It is also understood that ENG/OB refers to terrestrial radiocommunication services, as opposed to SNG/OB term, which refers to similar applications but over the satellite radiocommunication channels.

-The SAP/SAB applications include both ENG/OB and SNG/OB applications, but also the communication links that may be used in the production of programmes, such as talk-back or personal monitoring of sound-track, telecommand, telecontrol and similar applications.

-Quality requirements of PMSE applications can vary depending on the task in hand.
-The bandwidth of the signal to be transmitted i.e. audio or video has a direct impact on the spectral bandwidth required.
+[the last part of the text has been moved to the spectrum requirements section]PMSE applications can be divided in two groups depending on the content of the signal to be transmitted:

-The perceived quality of the signals is going to be dependent on their potential final use.
-The uses can vary from SNG links into a news programme through to a high quality HD TV production.

-The reliability of service again can vary according to the task in hand.
-Typically within the events for large numbers of people and for broadcast applications there is frequently a need for a high degree of protection for the signals.
-This required protection inherently puts constraints on the amount of spectrum required to guarantee this quality of service.